 A cracked tooth

-What is the cracked tooth syndrome?
+What is cracked tooth syndrome?

 A cracked tooth syndrome cracked tooth syndrome occurs when an incomplete or complete dental fracture appears.
-In most cases, the crack is very tiny; however, there are cases in which we see very large and threatening cracks which influence on the entire patient’s tooth.
+In most cases, the crack is very tiny; however, there are cases in which we see very large and threatening cracks which influence the entire patient’s tooth.

-Often such cracks would appear somewhere in patient’s teeth which can be seen and examined only using dental radiography imagery.
+Often such cracks would appear somewhere in a patient’s teeth which can be seen and examined only using dental radiography imagery.
 Very tiny cracks usually take place in posterior teeth or the damaged ones.
 Cracked tooth syndrome would occur in any age or any condition; hence it cannot be confined to a certain age group; however, in general, with increasing age, Cracked tooth syndrome occurrence tends to increase in people.

 The most important symptoms of cracked tooth syndrome

 Knowing about their symptoms is necessary to diagnose any dental disorder.
 Cracked tooth syndrome is not an exception to this general rule.
 Actually, this syndrome has its own symptoms which their examination would verify cracked tooth syndrome in patients.
-Some but not all of symptoms of cracked tooth syndrome will be pointed here.
+Some but not all symptoms of cracked tooth syndrome will be pointed out here.
 Before anything else, pain and sensitivity must be stressed in this syndrome.

-Usually the cracked teeth tolerate a great deal of pressure and stress while patients start to eat.
-This intense pressure would result in some intolerable pain.
-The pain is so intense that people would lose their control.
-It is necessary to remind that people with cracked tooth syndrome are even unable to chew soft stuff, as they feel an excruciating pain in their teeth while chewing the softest stuff.
+Commonly, cracked teeth(s) tolerate a great deal of pressure and stress during consumption of food.
+This intense pressure results in some intolerable pain.
+To go over how much it affects the person, many T lose their control.
+It is necessary to remember that people with cracked tooth syndrome are additionally unable to chew soft stuff, as they feel an excruciating pain in their teeth while chewing the softest stuff.

-In some cases, this sharp pain is felt not only during chewing and eating, but it also is felt when patient is resting.
+In some cases, this sharp pain is felt not only during chewing and eating, but it also is felt when a patient is resting.
 Sudden temperature shifts are among the factors which intensify this condition.
 Sudden warming or cooling of the air would result in pain in people who suffer from this dental disorder.

 What differentiates a cracked tooth syndrome from tooth decay?